ChristianEgson/Operating-Systems-for-Embedded-Applications/PThreads/README.md

 * The program uses `usleep()` for timed thread creation and `sleep()` in `main()` to let detached threads run briefly.
 * For production use, consider implementing more robust shutdown and synchronization mechanisms.

----

-Let me know if you'd like me to generate this into a downloadable README.md file.